|

 to Germany and others have since returned or have yet to return.

-The kidnapping of the children is a bad move of the war for
+The kidnapping of the children is a bad move

-the communists because from that point on they lost any support
+by the communists because from that point on they lost any support

 they had in the villages.
 It must be pointed out that the Yugoslavians provided nearly 10,000 volunteers recruited from their own army,